aimundo/personal_website/content/_index.md

 action_label: MORE ABOUT ME &rarr;
 action_link: /about
 action_type: text
-description: I am a Postdoctoral Fellow in the lab of [Dr. Bouchra Nasri](https://www.bouchrarnasri.com/) at the University of Montreal, where I work with longitudinal biomedical data.
-I received my PhD in Biomedical Engineering from the University of Arkansas, Fayetteville under the mentorship of [Dr.Tim Muldoon](https://muldoonlab.uark.edu/people/).
-I am an avid R user, focused on making my work reproducible and open.
+description: I am a researcher working at the intersection of data science, biomedical research, and statistics to better understand how biological processes change over time.
+Open science and research reproducibility are core principles of my work, and to this end I am an avid R user and advocate.
+I can also spend too much time trying to choose a color palette for a {ggplot2} plot.
 images:
 image_left: true
 show_action_link: true
 show_social_links: true
 text_align_left: false
 title: Ariel Mundo
-subtitle: PhD, Biomedical Engineering
+subtitle: Postdoctoral Fellow, Université de Montréal
 type: home
 ---